srmullen/sveltekit-stripe/README.md

 The stripe webhook endpoint is https://localhost:3000/stripe/webhook.
 That is where you'll want to forward stripe events.

+Verify webhook signatures by adding STRIPE_WEBHOOK_SECRET to your .env file.

 ## See the demo

 https://sveltekit-stripe.netlify.app